Is trypan blue toxic? The dark side of the popular stain

 Should we purposely expose ourselves to danger by using trypan blue?
-At a time where sustainability, ecology and health is highly valued, why don’t we pay more attention to the substances that we are working with daily?
+When sustainability, ecology, and health are highly valued, why don’t we pay more attention to the substances we work with daily?

-To minimize the use of trypan blue for cell viability determination, we must go for the alternatives.
-Four cell stains including some equivalents to trypan blue are listed here.
+To minimize the use of trypan blue for cell viability determination, we must go for alternatives.
+Four cell stains are listed here, including some equivalents to trypan blue.